sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

     }
 ```

+## Activity 8: Semantic Search

+In this hands-on exercise, you will learn how to configure vector indexing and search in Azure Cosmos DB and explore the container and vector indexing policies.
+Then learn how to implement vector search using for Semantic Kernel or LangGraph.

+## Activity 6: Test your Work

 Update AgentType within GetResponse in ChatInfrastructure\Services\SemanticKernelService.cs to see how different agents work.

 ```c#
  var agent = agentChatGeneratorService.BuildAgent(_semanticKernel,AgentType.CustomerSupport, _loggerFactory,  bankService, tenantId, userId);
 ```

-## Activity 2: Account Balances Agent

-In this hands-on exercise, you will learn how to do a simple account balance look up for a customer account.

-## Activity 3: Product Agent with Semantic Search

-In this hands-on exercise, you will learn how to configure vector indexing and search in Azure Cosmos DB and explore the container and vector indexing policies.
-Then learn how to implement vector search using for Semantic Kernel or LangGraph.

-**TBD - this needs langauge specific instructions**

-## Activity 4: Service Request Agent that Takes Actions

-In this hands-on exercise, you will learn how to design and implement an agent that takes an action on behalf of a user and inserts data into a database, Azure Cosmos DB.

-**TBD - this needs langauge specific instructions**

-## Activity 5: Service Request Agent with Simple Lookup

-In this hands-on exercise, you will learn how to do simple key-value reads of new data inserted on behalf of a user.

-**TBD - this needs langauge specific instructions**

-## Activity 6: Test your Work

-With the hands-on exercises complete it is time to test your work.

-**TBD - this needs langauge specific instructions**
+Execute the below steps to check the behavior for each agent.

+1. Navigate to src\ChatAPI.
+    - If running on Codespaces:
+       1. Run dotnet dev-certs https --trust to manually accept the certificate warning.
+       2. Run dotnet run.
+    - If running locally on Visual Studio or VS Code:
+       1. Press F5 or select Run.
+2. Copy the launched URL and use it as the API endpoint in the next step.
+3. Follow the [instructions](../..//README.md) to run the Frontend app.
+4. Start a Chat Session in the UI
+5. Send multiple messages.
+6. Expected result each message response is based on the agent you selected and plugins available with the agent.
+7. Open CosmosDB Chats Data Container, multiple records are stored for a given session Id.
+8. Select ctrl+ C to stop the debugger.

 ## Validation Checklist

-- [ ] Account Balance agent functions correctly
-- [ ] Semantic Search for Product Agent functions correctly
+- [ ] Each Agent  response is per the corresponding prompty file contents.
-- [ ] Service Request agent successfully creates a new service request on behalf of user
-- [ ] New Service request is correctly read by second service request agent
+- [ ] Semantic Search functions correctly

 ### Common Issues and Solutions